-Microsoft agrees to keep Call of Duty on Sony Playstation after it buys Activision Blizzard
+Microsoft agrees to keep Call of Duty on Sony PlayStation after it buys Activision Blizzard

 “We look forward to a future where players globally have more choice to play their favorite games,” Spencer said in the post.

-As it tried to persuade regulators around the world to approved the deal, Microsoft pledged that Call of Duty would appear on Nintendo’s Switch console, Nvidia’s cloud gaming service and other platforms for at least a decade.
-Until now, Sony hadn’t been officially part of that list.
+As it tried to persuade regulators around the world to approve the deal, Microsoft struck deals with Nintendo and some cloud gaming providers to license Activision titles like Call of Duty for 10 years and offered the same to Sony.
+Until now, Sony hadn’t signed on.
+It has now, as Microsoft inches closer to completing the buyout.

-A U.S. appeals court on Friday rejected a bid by federal regulators to block Microsoft’s acquisition.
+On Friday, a U.S. appeals court rejected a bid by federal regulators to block Microsoft’s acquisition.

-Microsoft struck the deal for Activision in January of 2022 in hopes of expanding its video game imprint beyond Xbox, which has less market share than longtime industry leader Sony and its PlayStation device.
-The company has been seeking regulatory approval in the U.S. and aboard over the past few months, but it’s been trailed by objections from Sony, which feared losing access to what it describes as a “must-have” game title.
+Microsoft struck the deal for Activision in January of 2022 to expand its video game imprint beyond Xbox, which has less market share than longtime industry leader Sony and its PlayStation device.
+The company has been seeking regulatory approval in the U.S. and abroad over the past few months, trailed by objections from Sony, which feared losing access to what it describes as a “must-have” game title.

+In testimony given during the U.S. Federal Trade Commission’s legal dispute over the acquisition, Sony executive Jim Ryan said he initially expressed little worry about the deal after private conversations with Activision Blizzard CEO Bobby Kotick and Spencer.

+Ryan said he later came to believe Microsoft would leverage Call of Duty’s popularity to disadvantage PlayStation, whose players might get a more “degraded experience.”

 Sony did not immediately reply to a request for comment Sunday.
-And Microsoft did not disclose the duration of the deal.
+Microsoft confirmed the agreement will run for 10 years.

 “From Day One of this acquisition, we’ve been committed to addressing the concerns of regulators, platform and game developers, and consumers,” Microsoft President Brad Smith said in a tweet.
 “Even after we cross the finish line for this deal’s approval, we will remain focused on ensuring that Call of Duty remains available on more platforms and for more consumers than ever before.”

-Microsoft has also signed agreements with Nintendo and chipmaker Nvidia to relieve some of the regulatory pressure over the sale, which it must close by Tuesday to avoid a potential $3 billion termination fee.
+The tech giant must close the acquisition by Tuesday to avoid a potential $3 billion termination fee.